amisha26/React-Vedio-App/README.md

 ### Deployment

-* Heroku Back-End
+* Heroku For Back-End
-* Netlify Front-End
+* Netlify For Front-End